 - Baking

-- Playing soccer with the family
+- Playing frisbee golf or another active, outside game with the family

 - Drinking coffee and reading the Bible

-- Listening to audio books or podcasts of my choosing (not the kids stuff :D)
+- Listening to audiobooks or podcasts of my choosing (not the kids’ stuff :D)

 3. Categorize Your List